ocp-power-automation/openshift-install-power/README.md

 ### Different OpenShift Versions

+This [link](https://access.redhat.com/articles/6907891) shows the mapping of versions between OCP, RHCOS and RHEL.
+Note that the RHCOS versions are now aligned with RHEL version and not with OCP versions.
+For example, for OCP 4.20, RHCOS version is 9-6 and RHEL version is 9.6

-By default OpenShift version 4.15 is installed.
+By default OpenShift version 4.20 is installed.

-If you want to install 4.14, then export the variable `RELEASE_VER`.
+If you want to install 4.19, then export the variable `RELEASE_VER`.
 ```
-$ export RELEASE_VER="4.14"
+$ export RELEASE_VER="4.19"
 ```

 ### Non-interactive mode